mjlavin80/tf-idf-programming-historian-draft/tf-idf-proposal-and-outline.md

 So far I know I want to use at least these sources and point people to them for more information:

+- Beckman, Milo.
+"These Are The Phrases Each GOP Candidate Repeats Most," _FiveThirtyEight_, March 10, 2016. https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/
 - Blei, David M., Andrew Y. Ng, and Michael I. Jordan, "Latent Dirichlet Allocation" _Journal of Machine Learning Research_ 3 (January 2003): 993-1022.
 - Grimmer, Justin and King, Gary, Quantitative Discovery from Qualitative Information: A General-Purpose Document Clustering Methodology (2009).
 APSA 2009 Toronto Meeting Paper.
 Available at SSRN: https://ssrn.com/abstract=1450070
 - Salton, G. and M.J.
 McGill, _Introduction to Modern Information Retrieval_.
 New York: McGraw-Hill, 1983.
 Underwood, Ted.
 "Identifying diction that characterizes an author or genre: why Dunning’s may not be the best method," _The Stone and the Shell_, November 9, 2011. https://tedunderwood.com/2011/11/09/identifying-the-terms-that-characterize-an-author-or-genre-why-dunnings-may-not-be-the-best-method/
 - --.
 "The Historical Significance of Textual Distances", Preprint of LaTeCH-CLfL Workshop, COLING, Santa Fe, 2018. https://arxiv.org/abs/1807.00181